2. No homeowners insurance policy covers flooding.

 4. Flood losses are costly.

-Most people don't realize that just a few inches of floodwater can do thousands of dollars worth of damage.
-In a 2,000 square foot home, two inches of water can cause as much as $21,000 or more in damage to your home and its contents.
+Most people don’t realize that just a few inches of floodwater can do thousands of dollars worth of damage.
+In a 2,000 square foot home, one inch of water can cause as much as $27,000 or more in damage to your home and its contents.

 ||Cost Per Day